Medicine Rashes in Children

 Medicine rashes may be severe and require a stay in the hospital.

-Who is at risk for medicine rashes?
+Which children are at risk for medicine rashes?

 Medicine rashes happen for different reasons.
 There are no specific risk factors for